 I love creating math activities for kids, especially when I’m able to combine them with literature.
 We were inspired by one of our favorite counting books, Ten Apples Up On Top!, to make a fun counting set from felt.
-(This post contains affiliate links.
-Thank you so much for your support!)
+(This post contains affiliate links.)

 Are you following our Children’s Books & Activities Pinterest board?